Store Hours

 Transplant Young Plants Into Their New Homes

-By now, your plants have 3 or 4 real leaves — they'll look different from the miniature seedling leaves.
-When you're not expecting soaking rain, and the ground is warm, look into transplanting your big sprouts into their new outdoor home.
-"Transplant" means that you put these small plants straight into the garden soil or into pots.
-In cases where you directly planted into the ground, you may still want to shuffle plants around for the best spacing and sun.
+You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
+By now, your plants have three or four true leaves — they'll look different from the miniature seedling leaves.
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
+These large seedlings that are ready to be planted can also be called "transplants" or sometimes "starts."
+In cases where you direct sowed, you may still want to shuffle plants around for the best spacing and sun.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch